Drop into a class—in person or online!

 For many people, the best way to begin moving with the breath is in classes or workshops designed for beginners or in private sessions.
 Look for “Intro,” “Basics,” or “Level 1.”
 These sessions will group you with other new beginners and offer you the fundamental actions of each posture, transition, breathing practice, and concentration technique, step by step.

-My number one suggestion to brand-new beginners: Take many classes with different teachers, in different schools, in different styles of yoga.
+My number one suggestion to brand-new beginners: Take many classes with different teachers, in different schools, in different styles.
 You will not believe the variety—in the pace of the breath, in the speed of the movement, in what teachers emphasize, in how they explain things, in whether or not they demonstrate, in music that’s played, in whether or not they assist you physically, in which movements they teach and the order they teach them—and each student responds differently to these factors.

 Observe how you feel before, during, and after the practice.
 Look for sessions that bring out the best in you and make you feel like you can give that back and pay it forward as you walk off your mat.